 Menkes syndrome is caused by a defect in the ATP7A gene.
-The defect makes it hard for the body to distribute and absorb copper.
+The defect makes it hard for the body to distribute copper in food from the intestines into the bloodstream for use in other areas.
 As a result, the brain and other parts of the body do not get enough copper.

-Low copper levels can affect the structure of bone, skin, hair, and blood vessels and interfere with nerve function.
-Copper also builds up in the small intestine and kidneys.
+Copper can build up in the small intestine and kidneys, but low copper levels in other areas can affect the structure of bone, skin, hair, and blood vessels, and interfere with nerve function.

 There is often a history of Menkes syndrome in a male relative.

 In males, all of the hairs will be abnormal.
-In females who carry this trait, only half of the hairs may be abnormal.
+In females who carry this trait, half of them may have areas of abnormal hair.

 Genetic testing may show a change (mutation) in the ATP7A gene.